 - 4 cups plain white flour

-- 1 cup coconut milk (tin or made up with powdered coconut)
+- 1 cup coconut milk or full fat milk

 - 1 egg

 - ½ tsp ground cardamom

 - 6 cups of oil in a wok or karahi, heated to medium

 Put the plain flour into a large plate, microwave for 20 secs then transfer into a deep steel or glass bowl.

 Heat the milk in a cup in the microwave for 30 seconds, then add the yeast, egg and sugar into the milk and beat with a fork until well mixed in.

 Add the liquid mixture to the flour, knead using hands, or use an electric mixer until a dough ball is formed.